 Photos & Video

-This colt isn't the biggest at the moment, however he is bread to be a sprinter and is nicely compact - which should ensure he can get to the track earlier rather than later.
+This colt wasn't the biggest when he first arrived in the yard, however he is bred to be a sprinter and is nicely compact - which should ensure he can get to the track earlier rather than later.
 He will also grow significantly during the 2019 winter, however, we're not too worried about his size, as the family he comes from (including Wi Dud) were not huge horses - however they had plenty of ability.

 "He is a foal I have been aware of for many months and was hoping to get to train him as he's got the look of a very early type and he has a decent pedigree, coming from a winning mother."